About Our Research

-The Liver Diseases Virology Section focuses on understanding the mechanisms of disease and to improve treatment and prevention of hepatitis B virus (HBV) and hepatitis C virus (HCV) infections, and viral hepatitis-associated hepatocellular carcinoma (HCC).
+The Liver Diseases Virology Section focuses on basic and translational research to understand the mechanisms of virus-related liver disease, to advance treatment and prevention of hepatitis B virus (HBV) and hepatitis C virus (HCV) infections, and to elucidate molecular pathways of viral hepatitis-associated hepatocellular carcinoma (HCC).

-Hepatitis B and C viruses together infect more than 10 percent of the world population and are the most common causes of chronic liver disease and hepatocellular carcinoma, which is now the fourth leading cause of death from cancer in the world1.
+Hepatitis B and C viruses together infect more than 10% of the world population and are the most common cause of chronic liver disease and hepatocellular carcinoma, which is now the fourth leading cause of death from cancer in the world.
 Current therapies for HBV are less than optimal.
-Recent advances of direct-acting antivirals in HCV therapy have substantially improved the outlook for millions of HCV-infected people.
-The prospect for a HCV vaccine remains elusive.
+Recent advances of direct-acting antivirals (DAAs) in HCV therapy have substantially improved the outlook for millions of HCV-infected people.
+The prospect for an HCV vaccine remains elusive.
 Given the global public health burden, it is crucial to improve on strategies to control the two infections including more affordable and effective therapies and preventive measures.
 To achieve this goal, we need to understand viral life cycle, viral mechanisms of productive and persistent infection, and virus-host interactions at the molecular, cellular and genomic levels.
 The thematic effort of my laboratory focuses on these topics.

 While many gaps in our knowledge of HCV still exist, great strides have been made in characterizing the virus and functions of viral genes as well as in unraveling the replication pathway and immunologic mechanisms of liver injury.
 HCV, like many other viruses, exploits host cellular machinery for productive infection.
-However, unlike other RNA viruses, HCV has a high propensity to cause persistent infection despite an active host immune response.
-Thus, it commands unique mechanisms to counteract the various host defenses.
-HCV gene products have been shown to interact with many host factors and to induce cellular alterations vital for viral replication, persistence and pathogenesis.
+However, unlike other RNA viruses, HCV has a high propensity for persistent infection despite an active host immune response, which has been a major barrier for vaccine development.
+The virus commands unique mechanisms to counteract various host defenses.
+HCV gene products interact with many host factors and induce cellular alterations vital for viral replication, persistence and pathogenesis.
 The development of in vitro systems including infectious cell cultures affords the opportunity to fully characterize viral replication and virus-cell interactions as well as developing novel therapeutics.
-SCID/uPA mice transplanted with human hepatocytes susceptible to HCV infection and transgenic mouse models expressing human HCV entry factors are useful small animal models.
+Animal models have also been developed to study HCV infection and pathogenesis in vivo.

 - To study virus-host interactions by applying genome-wide technologies and systems biology approaches.